This page was last updated May 13, 2021.

 - “covered worker protection expenditures,” for capital or operating expenses to comply with COVID-19 safety and health requirements or guidance issued by Federal, state, or local government—from March 1, 2020 until the end of the national emergency—such as ventilation or filtration systems, sneeze guards, additional business space, health screening capabilities, and personal protective equipment.

 The program has also been expanded to also include 501(c)(6) and destination marketing organizations that had previously been excluded.
-Those receiving—or even applying for—the Shuttered Venue Operators Grant program (described below) are not also eligible for PPP loans.
+With the passage of the American Rescue Plan in March 2021, there is no longer a prohibition on receiving a Shuttered Venue Operators Grant (described below) after receiving a PPP loan; however, entities are still ineligible for a PPP loan after receiving a Shuttered Venue Operators Grant.

 Community financial institutions were able to make First Draw PPP Loans on Monday, January 11 and Second Draw PPP Loans on Wednesday, January 13.
 Congress provided up to $284 billion to make loans through March 31, 2021.
 Of this, $25 billion has been set aside for entities with no more than 10 employees.